Xiaomi 12 Pro Review

 These charging speeds are very impressive when compared to the competition from the likes of Samsung and Apple, and it even eclipses the speeds of the Oppo Find X5 Pro; it’s undoubtedly a key feature that makes life a great deal more convenient when you need to add a boost to your battery in just a few minutes, and is particularly welcome given the middling battery life.

 Should you buy it?

-If you neeg long battery life, you’re not a fan of MIUI software, or you’re cheesed off by the UK price differential
+If you need long battery life, you’re not a fan of MIUI software, or you’re cheesed off by the UK price differential.

-On the other hand the battery life isn’t brilliant, and the MIUI software is arguably second-rate, but most of all I’m disappointed that British customers face such a mark-up on this product.
+On the other hand, the battery life isn’t as good as the newer model, and the older MIUI software is arguably second-rate, but most of all I’m disappointed that British customers face such a mark-up on this product.
 At the American price, this would be a no-brainer purchase decision; it’s simply too good a phone to pass up at that price point.

 How we test